 Wear More Layers Indoors

 While a lot of people may think this is self explanatory, others do forget that this is the easiest and most frugal way to stay warmer.
 Pull on a jumper.
-Wear socks.
+Wear socks, wool and merino socks are incredibly warm.
 Get some slippers.
 And if you are really cold, wear a hat.
 You do lose so much heat out of your extremities, so slippers and a hat really do help.

 I thought my gorgeous OH was mad for buying me a Slanket last Christmas.
 But sometimes its lovely to be under a blanket on the sofa!